1368 Lincoln Avenue, Suite 204, San Rafael, CA 94901 · (415) 457-0283 · email@example.com

 Carpenters and several physical laborer jobs cause repetitive strain that can first appear like strength, but when the muscles remain taut, they eventually wear upon tendons and joints.
 This is easily preventable.

-This method incorporates the principles and techniques of osteopathy including very gentle touch that listens to your body’s internal rhythms and monitors fluid dynamics as in Cranial Sacral Therapy.
-It also releases compression within bone, addresses motility of the internal organs, and helps to down-regulate sympathetic nervous system overdrive.
+This method approaches your system from a variety of layers in order to reeducate, open, and release each layer.
+It incorporates the principles and techniques of osteopathy including very gentle touch that listens to your body’s internal rhythms and monitors fluid dynamics as in Cranial Sacral Therapy.
+It also releases compression within bone and joints, opens restrictions in soft tissue, addresses motility of the internal organs, enhances the potency in the vascular system, and helps to down-regulate sympathetic nervous system overdrive.
 Methods similar to positional release and muscle energy are employed to either passively or actively reset muscle imbalances, and more subtle techniques to ease stresses within brain nuclei are also employed where needed.
 When the ‘noise’ in the system is more pronounced, the pressure used is increased to insure that the system will be able to ‘hear’ and respond to the technique.

 NSI teaches your body how to resume its original relaxed, balanced, resting tone by addressing several levels individually, then integrating the changes throughout your system.
-Dr. Hanna always used to say, “The muscles only do what the brain tells them to do!” and the brain gets its cues via feedback from the muscles, bones, joints, and global internal as well as external environment.
 It’s important to assure that these systems are communicating optimally with one another as well as with the outside world.
 Your body needs to be able to navigate space and gravitational load efficiently from within and without.
 In this comprehensive way, the results can be more lasting and the understanding of the origins of dysfunction can be more profound so that the client can more easily become self-regulating and prevent the same thing from recurring.

 NSI is able to make changes by assuming the following about your body: